Airco DH.4: Production

 During late 1916, the first order for 50 DH.4s, powered by 250 hp Eagle III engines, was received from the RFC.
 According to Bruce, it was not a surprise to most observers that the Eagle had been selected to power the first batch of production DH.4s.
-The initial production aircraft were largely identical to the second prototype, the main difference being the adoption of armament, which included a single synchronised 0.303 in Vickers machine gun for the pilot, while the observer was provided with a 0.303 in Lewis gun mounted upon a Scarff ring.
+The initial production aircraft were largely identical to the second prototype, the main difference being the adoption of armament, which included a single synchronised 0.303 in Vickers machine gun for the pilot, while the observer was provided with a 0.303 in Lewis gun mounted on a Scarff ring.

 Production of the DH.4 was performed by a variety of companies beyond Airco themselves; these included F.W.
 Berwick and Co, Glendower Aircraft Company, Palladium Autocars, Vulcan Motor and Engineering, and the Westland Aircraft Works.
 By the end of production, a total of 1,449 aircraft (from orders for 1,700 aircraft) were constructed in Britain for the Royal Flying Corps (RFC) and the Royal Naval Air Service (RNAS).
 Overseas, SABCA of Belgium produced a further 15 DH.4s during 1926.

 As production progressed, various changes and improvements to the design were introduced upon the DH.4.
 As time went on, production DH.4s were fitted with Eagle engines of increasing power, ending with the 375 hp Eagle VIII, which powered the majority of frontline DH.4s by the end of 1917.
 However, this transition was greatly hindered as by January 1917, it had become clear that there was a chronic shortage of Rolls-Royce aero engines, and of the Eagle in particular; it has been claimed by Bruce that this shortfall was partially the result of protracted decision-making on the part of the Air Board.

 In response to the limited availability of the Eagle, extensive investigations into the use of alternative engines for the DH.4 were conducted.
 This resulted in aircraft being outfitted with a diverse range of engines; these included the BHP (230 hp, the Royal Aircraft Factory RAF3A (200 hp), the Siddeley Puma (230 hp) and the 260 hp Fiat, all of which were used to power production aircraft, with varying degrees of success.
 None of these engines proved to be capable of matching the performance of the Eagle engine, which remained the preferred options despite the persistent supply constraints.